yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 // inside barHeight
 return this.clampHeight(this.chartHeight - this.yScale(value));
 ```
 <p id="axis-at-bottom">The reason for this is so that the origin(zero) of y-axis is at the bottom.
+Basically I flipped the bars upside down.
 When we change the value for each bar, we can see the top of the bar moving up or down, instead of the bottom.
 This might not be obvious, but when we add the transition, you will be able to see the effect.</p>

 Another thing is, I tried to use local variable to cache some calculation results such as `transform` .
 By default, [angular change detection](https://blog.thoughtram.io/angular/2016/02/22/angular-2-change-detection-explained.html) will check all the template bindings every time.
 If a function or getter is used in the template, the function/getter will be called every time.

 ## Create Axes
 Let's add the x and y axes to the chart.
 D3 provides a very powerful tool for generating SVG axes called [d3-axis](https://github.com/d3/d3-axis).
-For axis, we would actually want to let D3 to handle the Dom manipulation, because it will be too much trouble to reinvent the wheel.
+For axes, we would actually want to let D3 to handle the Dom manipulation, because it will be too much trouble to reinvent the wheel.

-We cannot use custom components in svg elements, because svg is not html, it is actually xml.
+We cannot use custom components in svg elements, because svg is not html.
+It is xml.
 If it sees any tags that it doesn't understand, it will yell at you.
 But we can use Angular [directives](https://angular.io/docs/ts/latest/guide/attribute-directives.html).

-Generate a template for template
+Generate a template for directive
 ```bash
 ng generate directive d3-axis
 ```